-5.5.2 CreateAuthorizationServerConfiguration
+5.6.2 CreateAuthorizationServerConfiguration

 This operation creates a new authorization server configuration.
 The configuration data shall be created in the device and shall be persistent (remain after reboot).
+The device shall support this command if MaxConfigurations capability is greater than zero.

-• Configuration - [tas:AuthorizationServerConfigurationData]
+Configuration - [tas:AuthorizationServerConfigurationData]